Fritz Pfeffer: Early life

 Fritz Pfeffer was born in Gießen, Germany, one of the six children of Ignatz Pfeffer and Jeannette Hirsch-Pfeffer, who lived above their clothing and textiles shop at 6 Marktplatz in Giessen.
 After completing his education, Pfeffer trained as a dentist and jaw surgeon, obtained a license to practice in 1911 and opened a surgery the following year in Berlin.
 He served in the German army during the First World War.

 In 1926, Pfeffer married Vera Bythiner (31 March 1904 - 30 September 1942), who was born in Posen in Imperial Germany (now Poznań, Poland).
 The marriage produced a son, Werner Peter Pfeffer (3 April 1927 - 14 February 1995), but the couple divorced in 1932.
-Pfeffer was granted custody of the boy and raised him alone until November 1938, when the rising tide of Nazi activity in Germany, as well as the Kristallnacht, persuaded him to send his son into the care of his brother, Ernst, in England.
+Pfeffer was granted custody of the boy and raised him alone until November 1938, when the rising tide of Nazi activity in Germany, as well as the Kristallnacht, persuaded him to send his son into the care of his brother, Ernst, in the United Kingdom.
 Werner Pfeffer emigrated to California in 1945 after his uncle's death and changed his name to Peter Pepper, later establishing a successful office supplies company under that name.

 The tide of antisemitism in Germany, which increased with the rise to power of Adolf Hitler in 1933, forced most of Pfeffer's relatives to flee the country.
 His mother had died in 1925, and his father remarried and remained in Germany, only to be arrested and was murdered in Theresienstadt in October 1942.
 Of Pfeffer's brothers, Julius had died in 1928, Emil emigrated to South Africa in 1937, Ernst moved to England and died in 1944 and Hans left for New Jersey.
 His sister Minna remained with their father in Germany and died in Nazi custody, and sister Vera escaped to the Netherlands but was arrested in 1942 and murdered in Auschwitz.

-In 1936, Fritz met a young woman, Charlotte Kaletta (1910-1985), born in Ilmenau, Thuringia, in central Germany, who shared his history of a broken marriage.
+In 1936, Fritz met a young woman, Charlotte Kaletta (1908-1986), born in Ilmenau, Thuringia, in central Germany, who shared his history of a broken marriage.
 She was estranged from her first husband, Ludwig Löwenstein and had a son, Gustav, both of whom were deported on 26 September 1942 from Berlin to Raasiku, Estonia and were murdered in the Holocaust.
 The couple moved in together but were prohibited from marrying under the 1935 Nazi Nuremberg Laws, which forbade marriages between Jews and non-Jews.

 Kristallnacht cemented the Pfeffers' decision to leave Berlin; they fled to Amsterdam in December 1938.
 They were there for two years before the German invasion, and subsequent anti-Jewish laws prohibiting cohabitation of Jews and non-Jews forced them to officially separate and register under different addresses.
 After establishing a dental practice in Amsterdam's Rivierenbuurt, Pfeffer became acquainted with the Van Pels and Frank families.
 Miep Gies met Pfeffer at one of the Franks' house parties and became a patient in his dental practice.